-- 2. Sit comfortably, either at your desk or on the floor. - 3.
+- 1. Before leaving school, take a moment to pause and reflect on today. - 2.
+Sit comfortably, either at your desk or on the floor. - 3.
 Were there things you did today that you are proud of?
 Let them soak in for 20-30 seconds. - 4.
 Feel good about your accomplishments. - 5.
 Were there things you felt you could have done better or differently?
-It's ok to make mistakes or missteps. - 6.
-Tomorrow, with a fresh mind and even breathing, you can try again. - If on the floor, sleeping crocodile can be done lying on the belly.
-Instruct learners to cross arms, "make a pillow with your hands" and lie down with head resting on hands.
+It's okay to make mistakes or missteps. - 6.
+Tomorrow, with a fresh mind and even breathing, you can try again.